Today dressage riding is the fastest growing equestrian sport

 Someone on the ground is invaluable when you try something new.
 Although they can be expensive, riding lessons even once a month, can be highly beneficial.

 See our riding schools and riding clubs lists for good facilities in your local area.

 A qualified or experienced instructor can assess you and you horse together and spend time helping you to bond and improve.

-It’s like learning to drive, we all pick up bad habits along the way, and we all need help to sort them out.
+It’s like learning to drive … we all pick up bad habits along the way and we all need a little help to sort them out.

-So if your horse is happy, content, supple and responsive, have a go at dressage riding.
+So if your horse is happy content supple and responsive, get out and have a go at dressage riding.